• Skip to primary navigation

 But this recipe takes it to another level.

-This creamy and thick soup pairs exceptionally well with the tuna stuffed tomatoes.
+This creamy and thick soup pairs exceptionally well with the tuna stuffed tomatoes - much like hearty vegetable sides such as roasted carrots side pairings for warm meals.

 It's a recipe that will satisfy your craving during warm, festive seasons (or when you have a terrible cold).